The scaling limit of random simple triangulations and random simple quadrangulations: Bijections for simple triangulations

 \section{Bijections for simple triangulations}

 We start with a summary of the results of the section; to do so some definitions are needed. \nomenclature{Blossoming tree}{$T$ is $k$-blossoming if each non-leaf is incident to exactly $k$ leaves.} For integer $k \ge 1$, a plane tree $T$ is a {\em $k$-blossoming tree} if each vertex of degree greater than one is incident to exactly $k$ vertices of degree one.
 If $T$ is a $k$-blossoming tree (for some $k$), \nomenclature[Bt]{$\mathcal{B}(T)$}{The blossoms of blossoming tree $T$} we write $\cB=\cB(T)$ for the set of degree-one vertices of $T$.
+When it causes no ambiguity, we identify vertices of $\cB$ with their incident corners.
 Note that both $k$ and $\cB$ are uniquely determined by $T$.
 We call $\cB$ the {\em blossoms} of $T$, and $V(T)\setminus \cB$ the inner vertices of $T$.
 Also, an edge between two inner vertices is called an inner edge, and an edge between an inner vertex and a blossom is a \emph{stem}.
-A corner $c$ is an inner corner if $\v(c) \not \in \cB$.
-A {\em planted} $k$-blossoming tree is a planted plane tree $(T,\xi)$ such that $T$ is a $k$-blossoming tree.
+A corner $c$ is an inner corner if $c \not \in \cB$.
+A {\em planted} $k$-blossoming tree is a planted plane tree $(T,\xi)$ such that $T$ is a $k$-blossoming tree and $\xi$ is an inner corner of $T$.
 The bijections of Section~\ref{sec:bij-bloss-trees} concern $2$-blossoming trees, which we simply call blossoming trees for the remainder of the section.